Get Started with Frontline EducationRequest a Demo

 Students: Total # of students ages 6 through 21 served under IDEA, Part B (all disabilities), as reported by each state.

-Sources: U.S. Department of Education, Wisconsin Department of Public Instruction
+Sources: U.S. Department of Education, Wyoming Department of Education.
+Accessed July 2021.

 Special Education student population in Vermont for years 2007 & 2008.